The Old Ship Inn

 Two years later, my colleague Gillian and I were, enjoying a cold beer after dinner in the Boulevard Hotel in Nairobi, Kenya.
 Heineken was to blame this time.
 With very poor timing I had just paid the bill when there was an armed hold-up.
 The gang started their thievery in the adjacent bar leaving one gunman keeping an eye on us in the restaurant.
 Luck may not have been on our side when it came to getting away without paying the bill, but it was when that one man momentarily disappeared from view.
 We sneaked out the back door and locked ourselves in our roooms until it was all over.
 Gillian wrote in the house magazine, complimenting me on my "sound presence of mind", not because we were able to escape unscathed, but because I took my beer with me and didn't spill a drop!

 Therefore it was not altogether surprising when my "Műtzig" beer in Kigali, Rwanda was also rudely interrupted.
 That incident brings to mind just one more parallel with Cambodia, these two genocide afflicted countries.
-I was sitting there near Kigali, watching the world go by, probably thinking about work, when not a hundred yards away, an enormous landmine suddenly exploded.
+I was sitting there near Kigali, watching the world go by, while tucking in to my exquisite barbecued/grilled fish, and thinking about work, when not a hundred yards away, an enormous landmine suddenly exploded.
 To my surprise, the locals all ran towards the blast, not away from it.
-I sat still, had another beer, and waited for the mine clearance boys to arrive to check the road before I left.
+I sat still, polished-off my fish, and had another beer, while waiting for the mine clearance boys to arrive to check the road before I left.

 Three times, beer and life-threatening incidents, now the fourth: 7 September 1998, Phnom Penh, not far from the temporarily-named "Democracy Square', I was in a restaurant, partaking of an Ankgor Beer, on medical advice of course to avoid dehydration in the tropics when what happened?
 Shooting started all around.
 The authorities had decided to put down the post-election demonstrations.
 I picked up my beer and went for cover at the back of the restaurant.
 All the Cambodian customers did the same as the Rwandese.
 Safety was not on their minds.
 They rushed forward to see what was going on or off.
 Some went out in to the street, to observe the fleeing demonstrators with the security forces in hot pursuit.
 They were all oblivious to the bullets flying around.

-But of course in accordnace with a proud and disciplined Northumbrain upbringing, I finished my beer, and not a drop wasted.
+But of course in accordance with a proud and disciplined Northumbrian upbringing, I finished my beer, and not a drop wasted.
 "Waste not, want not!"

 Now a little postscript and a warning for all you who these days peer endlessly in to electronic screens, often oblivious to the outside world.
 Gillian was a great colleague, ultra-conscientious, a bit of a workaholic?
 Often she would be the first in the office in London.
 Access through the block by the main door was by one of those numbered locks, then you made your way to your floor.
 Gillian was beavering away on her computer when the buzzer went, most annoyingly ("Who's forgotten the bloody number this time?), interrupting her flow.
 Impatiently she asked over the intercom "Who is it?"
 "The Window Cleaners" "OK!"
 She let them in and returned to her work.
 Gradually other staff came in, with the usual "Good Morning, Gill!", that may or may not elicit a response depending on how deep in thought was Gillian.